ElecYT/Elecs-Custom-Ranks/README.md

 ## About **Elec's Ranks**
 **Elec's Ranks**  is a **free** and **100% customizable** ranks solution for both **Java** and **Bedrock!** It's easy to install and customize!
 It's also already setup for LuckPerms, making it extremely easy to install! <br>

-❤️ PLEASE READ: This pack took much time and research, so donating would be very appreciated! ❤️ [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W519BLK3)
+❤️ PLEASE READ: This pack took much time and research, so donating would be very appreciated! ❤️ <br>
+[![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W519BLK3)
 ## Examples
 Here are a few examples of some of the ranks in the pack! <br>